ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

     ...
     spec:
       addresses:
-      - 10.7.0.0-10.7.0.10
+      - 10.7.0.1-10.7.0.10
       - 10.7.0.11-10.7.0.20
     ~~~

-4. Create the `kustomization.yaml` file where to describe the deployment of MetalLB in `kustomize` format:
+4. Create the `kustomization.yaml` file where to describe the deployment of MetalLB in Kustomize format:

     ~~~sh
     $ touch $HOME/k8sprjs/metallb/kustomization.yaml